WFS Client

 A WFS layer is a regular mapfile layer, which can use CLASS objects, with expressions, etc.

-As of MapServer 4.4, the suggested method to define a WFS Client layer is through the CONNECTION parameter and the layer’s METADATA.
+Since MapServer 4.4, the suggested method to define a WFS Client layer is through the CONNECTION parameter and the layer’s METADATA.
 The necessary mapfile parameters are defined below:

 • METADATA: The LAYER’s must contain a METADATA object with the following parameters: